 Charity Care: NGMC provides care to patients who meet certain criteria under its charity care policy without charge or at amounts less than its established rates.
 Generally, care provided for a patient whose household income is at or below 300 percent of the federal poverty guidelines is approved for charity care.
 Because NGMC does not pursue collection of amounts determined to qualify as charity care, these amounts are not reported as revenue.
-Additionally, under an agreement with the Georgia Department of Community Health Division of Medical Assistance (Georgia Medicaid), the Hospital Authority of Hall County and the City of Gainesville through NGMC pays into an indigent care trust fund and is then eligible to receive indigent care trust fund payments.
-Charges foregone, based on established rates, related to charity care were \$356,877 and

-\$371,728 in 2023 and 2022, respectively, which are net of indigent care trust fund proceeds of \$5,245 and \$11,199 in 2023 and 2022, respectively.
+Additionally, under an agreement with the Georgia Department of Community Health Division of Medical Assistance (Georgia Medicaid), the Hospital Authority of Hall County, and the City of Gainesville through NGMC pays into an indigent care trust fund and is then eligible to receive indigent care trust fund payments.
+Charges foregone, based on established rates, related to charity care were \$334,659 and \$356,877 in 2024 and 2023, respectively, which are net of indigent care trust fund proceeds of \$1,396 and \$5,245 in 2024 and 2023, respectively.

-The estimated cost of providing charity care totaled \$75,857 and \$81,026 for the years ended September 30, 2023 and 2022, respectively.
-The estimated costs of providing charity care are based on a calculation which applies a ratio of costs to charges to the gross uncompensated charges associated with providing charity care.
+The estimated cost of providing charity care totaled \$67,662 and \$75,857 for the years ended September 30, 2024 and 2023, respectively.
+The estimated costs of providing charity care are based on a calculation that applies a ratio of costs to charges to the gross uncompensated charges associated with providing charity care.
 The ratio of costs to charges is calculated based on NGMC's total expenses divided by gross patient service revenue.

 In addition to the patient charity care services, NGMC provides a number of other services to benefit the impoverished for which little or no payment is received.
-Medicare, Medicaid and State indigent programs do not cover the full cost of providing care to beneficiaries of those programs.
-NGMC also provides services to the community at large for which it receives little or no payment.
-Explicit price concessions for the years ended September 30, 2023 and 2022 include approximately \$78,397 and \$25,715, respectively, related to discounts provided to self-insured patients in order to facilitate prompt payment.
+Medicare, Medicaid, and State indigent programs do not cover the full cost of providing care to beneficiaries of those programs.
+NGMC also provides services to the community at large, for which it receives little or no payment.
+Explicit price concessions for the years ended September 30, 2024 and 2023, include approximately \$93,611 and \$78,397, respectively, related to discounts provided to self-insured patients in order to facilitate prompt payment.

-Patient Service Revenue/Receivables: Patient service revenue is reported on the accrual basis and reflects the amount that NGMC expects to receive in exchange for services provided during the period including estimated retroactive adjustments under reimbursement agreements with third-party payers.
+Patient Service Revenue/Receivables: Patient service revenue is reported on the accrual basis and reflects the amount that NGMC expects to receive in exchange for services provided during the period, including estimated retroactive adjustments under reimbursement agreements with third-party payers.
 Revenue is recognized as performance obligations are satisfied.
 Performance obligations are determined based on the nature of the services provided and may have a term of several days or longer.
 Revenue for performance obligations satisfied over time is recognized based on actual charges incurred in relation to total expected charges.

 Generally, NGMC performance obligations satisfied over time relate to patients receiving inpatient acute care services.
-NGMC measures the performance obligation from admission into one of NGMC's facilities, or the commencement of an outpatient service, to the point when it is no longer required to provide services to that patient, which is generally at the time of discharge or completion of the outpatient services.
+NGMC measures the performance obligation from admission into one of

+NGMC's facilities, or the commencement of an outpatient service, to the point when it is no longer required to provide services to that patient, which is generally at the time of discharge or completion of the outpatient services.